-Given how much of a political minefield the issue of aid is, let us be clinically precise in our findings.
-We find that aid inflows do have systematic adverse effects on growth, wages, and employment in labor intensive and export sectors.
+In this paper, we provide evidence that aid inflows have systematic adverse effects on the relative growth of labor intensive and export sectors, and that the channel through which these effects are felt is the exchange rate overvaluation induced by aid.
+We can also assert with some confidence that aid depresses the average growth rate of the manufacturing sector in a country.
 Despite the fact that for many aid-receiving countries the manufacturing sector might be less important currently than agriculture, it is worth remembering that that was also true for many of the fast-growing countries when they first embarked upon development.

-Manufacturing exports provided the vehicle for their growth take-off, so any adverse effects on such exports should prima facie be a cause for concern.
-That said, we have not established whether, on balance, these adverse competitiveness effects offset any beneficial effects of aid.
+Manufacturing exports provided the vehicle for their growth take-off, so any adverse effects on such exports should prima facie be a cause for concern about the effects of aid on growth.
+Also, taking both the relative and average growth effects of aid together, we have shown the employment generating labor-intensive sectors grow far more slowly in countries that receive more aid.
+This should be a source of concern for those who see aid as an instrument to reduce inequality, for labor intensive sectors are the ones that can absorb the poor and landless who leave agriculture.

-At the very least, though, our findings raise the bar on the quality of government spending: aid has to be spent really effectively so that the productivity improvements from increased public investments can offset any dampening effects from a fall in competitiveness.
+None of this establishes that aid harms overall country growth, or that the adverse effect on manufacturing competitiveness are not offset by other beneficial effects on social welfare.
+At the very least, though, our findings raise the bar on the quality of government spending: aid has to be spent really effectively so that the productivity or welfare improvements from increased public investments can offset any dampening effects from a fall in competitiveness.
 More generally, however, it is perhaps more fruitful to move beyond the inconclusive debate of whether aid is effective, and focus on specific ways it can be made to work better, by better understanding the reasons that might impair or enhance its effectiveness.